 However, we have just reached an episode where Audrey finally does undertake some investigation of the elusive Lucy.
 She tries to get more information out of Duke and his former babysitter, to no avail.
 Conveniently, all involved in that incident seem to have either no memory of it, or have gone mad to the point of dancing about in their underpants.
 Still no resolution, but at least she tries harder than usual.
 There are some interesting arc-shaped hints like the tattooed arm.
 Currently, my theory involves time travel.
 The girl in the picture is in fact Audrey herself, but she has instructed everyone no to tell her future/past self about her, or possibly even done something to wipe their memories.
 Both the Colorado kid and Duke get killed by a tattooed arm, the one known owner of which is dead in this timeline, but possibly was alive to kill 27 years ago.
 Or are Duke and the Colorado Kid one and the same somehow?

 I can but hope that the real resolution of the series will be at least that interesting or even better.
-Surprise me, Haven!
+Surprise me, Haven

 No comments: